A stochastic approach to delays optimization for narrowband transmit beam pattern in medical ultrasound: Materials and Methods

 where $\bar{x}$ is the azimuth coordinate of the beam central line and $\epsilon = 10^{\frac{3}{5}} \approx 4$ .

 The second metric evaluates the overall side lobe level.
-Let us define the Side Lobe Level at a fixed depth as the average over $x$ of all the BP values outside the region of the main lobe as defined in above.
+Let us define the Side Lobe Level ($SLL$) at a fixed depth as the average over $x$ of all the BP values outside the region of the main lobe (as defined above):

 where $|\Psi_z^C|$ denotes the measure of the complementary set $\Psi_z^C$ of $\Psi_z$.
-Notice that in the definition the $SLL$ is normalized with respect to the central line value at the each depth $z$, in order to cope with the overall decrease trend of the BP along the depth.
-By computing mean and standard deviation of $MLW(z)$ and $SLL(z)$ over a set of depths of interest, we can evaluate the main lobe width uniformity and narrowness and the side lobes uniformity and average level.
+Note that the $SLL$ is normalized with respect to the central line value at the each depth $z$, in order to cope with the overall decrease trend of the BP along depth.
+By computing mean and standard deviation of $MLW(z)$ and $SLL(z)$ over a set of depths of interest, we can evaluate the main lobe width uniformity and narrowness, and the side lobes uniformity and average level.

-Finally, in order to evaluate the drop out of main lobe power along depth we compute the mean integral of the central line values.
+Finally, to evaluate the drop out of main lobe power along depth we compute the mean integral of the central line values, namely the Central Line Power ($CLP$):

 where $[z_{min}, z_{max}]$ denotes a range of depths of interest.
-This quantity measures how much the line is uniform along the depth and gives information about the power drop: it results in a summary index to have a quantitative evaluation corresponding to Fig. \ref{profiles}.
+This quantity measures how uniform the line is along depth and it gives information about the power drop.